 James N. Gardner Conference of World Regions (Task Force on Science and Technology) 111 S.W.
-Columbia Street, Suite 810 Portland, OR 97201 USA Phone: + (503) 224-3024; Fax: + (503) 224-3407 E-mail: jgardner@gardnerandgardner.com
+Columbia Street, Suite 810 Portland, OR 97201 USA Fax + (503) 224-3407 jgardner@gardnerandgardner.com

 One of the newest fields of complexity research is artificial society modeling.
 Methodologically related to artificial life research, artificial society modeling utilizes agent-based computer simulation tools like SWARM and SUGARSCAPE developed by the Santa Fe Institute, Los Alamos National Laboratory and the Bookings Institution in an effort to introduce an unprecedented degree of rigor and quantitative sophistication into social science research.
 The broad aim of artificial society modeling is to begin the development of a more unified social science that embeds cultural evolutionary processes in a computational environment that simulates demographics, the transmission of culture, conflict, economics, disease, the emergence of groups and coadaptation with an environment in a bottom-up fashion.
-When an artificial society computer model is run, artificial society).
-Artificial society modeling invites the interpretation of social dynamics as a specialized category of computation.
+When an artificial society computer model is run, artificial societal patterns emerge from the interaction of autonomous software agents (the "inhabitants" of the artificial society).
+Artificial society modeling invites the interpretation of society as a distributed computational system and the interpretation of social dynamics as a specialized category of computation.